Graphic from Rogers Sportsnet depicting Scotiabank Hockey Day in Canada which is to be held in Yellowknife in 2020.

 Rogers Sportsnet, Canada’s #1 sports media brand, confirmed on June 1st that the 20th edition of Scotiabank Hockey Day in Canada will be held in Yellowknife on Saturday, February 8th, 2020.

 An annual hockey tradition, the celebration will get started on Wednesday, February 5th as Scotiabank Hockey Day in Canada will host an opening event.
-The four-day hockey festival will showcase the community and family-friendly hockey events for all ages, all leading into the main event, a game that will be held on the 8th.
+The four-day hockey festival will showcase the community and family-friendly hockey events for all ages, all leading into the main event, the broadcast that will be held on the 8th.

 Mayor Rebecca Alty noted that with many months of winter, Yellowknifers play hockey indoors in the City’s top-notch arenas, outdoors on the ice of Great Slave Lake and on many backyard rinks.